 Area of Work Conclusion Reporting to the National Audit Office (NAO) on our review of the Council's Whole of Government Accounts return (WGA).
-The Council is below the specified audit threshold of £350 million.
+The Council is below the specified audit threshold.
 Therefore, we did not perform any audit procedures on the consolidation pack.